Brenda Lee: Legacy, influence and awards

 On September 26, 1986, Lee was installed in the Atlanta Music Hall of Fame 5th Annual Awards Ceremony held at the Radisson Inn, Atlanta.
 She was named among many other recording artists, including Riley Puckett, Gid Tanner, Dan Hornsby, Clayton McMichen, and Boots Woodall.
 Lee reached the final ballot for induction into the Rock and Roll Hall of Fame in 1990 and 2001 without success, but was finally voted into the Hall of Fame in 2002.
 Celebrating over 50 years as a recording artist, in September 2006, she was the second recipient of the Jo Meador-Walker Lifetime Achievement award by the Source Foundation in Nashville.

 In 1997, she was inducted into the Country Music Hall of Fame and is a member of the Rockabilly Hall of Fame and the Hit Parade Hall of Fame.

-In 2008, her recording of "Rockin' Around the Christmas Tree" marked 50 years as a holiday standard, and in February 2009, the National Academy of Recording Arts and Sciences gave Lee a Lifetime Achievement Grammy Award.
+In February 2009, the National Academy of Recording Arts and Sciences gave Lee a Lifetime Achievement Grammy Award.

 In 2023, Rolling Stone ranked Lee 161st on its list of the 200 Greatest Singers of All Time.
 Billboard ranked her 93rd on its 2025 "Top 100 Women Artists of the 21st Century" list.

-Awards and nominations

-Lee has won three Grammy Awards and been nominated for three others:
+In December 2024, Lee was honored at the Tennessee State Capitol, where the song was named the Official Holiday Song of Tennessee.
+Legislation recognizing the song in this way was filed by Tennessee House of Representatives member Jason Powell in December 2023.
+It passed the state legislature and was signed into law by Governor Bill Lee.